|

 better" and somehow are able to offer a large reward to

-far away.
-In San Jose, Wind saves Jan's life when a drug
+that far away.
+In San Jose, Wind saves Jan's life when a

 forest park and succumbs to illness.
 Here Jan's cover story